Charged Particles

 Jon Krosnick

 Jon Krosnick began playing piano at age 6 and drums at age 9.
-The bulk of his formal musical training took place during ten summers spent at the National Music Camp in Interlochen, MI.
+The bulk of his formal musical training took place during ten summers spent at the National Music Camp in Interlochen, Michigan.
 There, he studied classical percussion and jazz drumming, and he performed with orchestras, concert bands, percussion ensembles, jazz bands, and back-up bands for musical theater performances.
 Recognizing his accomplishments during those years, Jon was awarded the NMC Jazz Scholarship, and he won the High School Division's Concerto Competition.
-At Interlochen, Jon studied classcial percussion with many noted instructors, including Niel DePonte (Oregon Symphony) and Scott Stevens (Metropolitan Opera Orchestra).
+At Interlochen, Jon studied classical percussion with many noted instructors, including Niel DePonte (Oregon Symphony) and Scott Stevens (Metropolitan Opera Orchestra).
+While studying classical percussion with Fred Hinger (Metropolitan Opera Orchestra) while in high school, Jon won the Philadelphia Orchestra's Student Concerto Competition and performed with the orchestra.
+Throughout his career, he has studied jazz drumming with Peter Erskine.

-While in college at Harvard, Jon played with the Harvard Orchestra and the Bach Society Orchestra, and he was the percussion section leader of the M.I.T.
+While in college at Harvard, Jon played with the Harvard Orchestra and the Bach Society Orchestra, and he was the principal percussionist with the M.I.T.
 Symphony Orchestra.
 He traveled with the Harvard Orchestra to Germany to perform in the Herbert von Karajan Orchestra Competition.
 With the M.I.T.
 Symphony, he toured the east coast and performed on their recordings of contemporary classical works.

 Also during his high school and college years, Jon led a parallel career as a jazz drummer.
 He studied with Dixieland expert Hy Frank, as well as with Peter Erskine, one of the most celebrated drummers on the contemporary international jazz scene.
-He performed in small jazz groups, as well as with the Harvard Jazz Ensemble, Bob Hope, and Doc Severinson.
+He performed in small jazz groups, such as the New Jazz Sextet, Silver Sax, and the Ferric Fang Quartet and Quintet, as well as with the Harvard Jazz Ensemble, Bob Hope, and Doc Severinson.

-During his graduate school years in Ann Arbor, MI, Jon played with the University of Michigan Jazz Ensemble, as well as small pop, rock, and jazz ensembles.
-Most notable has been his ten-year membership in the Lunar Octet, an award-winning latin/jazz ensemble that has appeared on numerous TV and radio broadcasts, and has released four recordings.
+During his graduate school years in Ann Arbor, MI, Jon played with the University of Michigan Jazz Ensemble, as well as small pop, rock, and jazz ensembles, including Pangea.
+Most notable is his membership in the Lunar Glee Club, which later became the Lunar Octet, an award-winning Latin/jazz ensemble that has appeared on numerous TV and radio broadcasts, released five recordings, reunited in 2014 for a 30th anniversary concert to a sold-house house including many luminaries of the Michigan jazz scene and standing ovation, and has come back alive, touring the U.S. and abroad.
+Among the players in the Lunar Octet was a young Craig Taborn, now a celebrated leader in the jazz piano world.

 While in Columbus, Ohio, Jon freelanced with a number of groups and appeared regularly with pianist Geoff Tyus, saxophonist Flip Jackson's Variations, and the jazz-fusion group State of Mind.
-His playing is also featured on the 1993 CD release by Columbus pianist Bradley Sowash, Out West.
+His playing is featured on the 1993 CD release by Columbus pianist Bradley Sowash, Out West., with whom Jon toured.
+As a freelancer in California, Jon played with young trumpet prodigy Geoff Gallante at the San Jose Jazz Festival.